Soil Fertility and Plant Food

 by Dan Eskelson on Apr 30, 2012

 In a very fertile soil with plenty of organic matter, excellent drainage and perfect structure, additions of fertilizer would not be necessary.
-Unfortunately this perfect soil is seldom found, and even if found, will not remain perfect because of the loss of fertility through leaching, vaporization and use by plants.
-So we need to amend our soils with ingredients that supply specific nutrients which can become available to plants.
+Unfortunately, this perfect soil is seldom found, and even if found, it will not remain perfect because of the loss of fertility through leaching, vaporization, and use by plants.
+So we need to amend our soils with ingredients that supply specific nutrients that can become available to plants.
 Plant nutrients in fertilizers are classified as major nutrients and micronutrients.

-Natural fertilizers like compost, manure, blood and bone meal, kelp, etc. All contribute to the quantity and health of beneficial bacteria, fungi and algae, which in turn benefit plant growth.
+Natural fertilizers like compost, manure, blood and bone meal, kelp, etc. All contribute to the quantity and health of beneficial bacteria, fungi, and algae, which in turn benefit plant growth.
 An old adage among organic gardeners is "feed the soil, not the plants".
-In recent years a number of companies have developed granular, easily applied natural fertilizers consisting of mixtures of the traditional organic fertilizers listed above.
+In recent years several companies have developed granular, easily applied natural fertilizers consisting of mixtures of the traditional organic fertilizers listed above.
 These can be used in place of the "traditional" chemical or synthetic fertilizers.
-I have used, and can recommend, natural fertilizer products from Ringer, Sustane, Gardens alive and Whitney Farms.
+I have used and can recommend, natural fertilizer products from Ringer, Sustane, Gardens alive, and Whitney Farms.

 There are probably other natural fertilizer products from quality companies - let me know if you have a favorite.
 Yes, natural fertilizers are more expensive because the raw ingredients are not as plentiful and preparation is more involved.
-An analogy is useful to explain the difference: you can get a burger and fries at the fast food place, or enjoy a well prepared meal of fresh ingredients at a quality restaurant.
-You'll save a bit of money at the fast food place, but you may not be happy with the long term effects of regular meals there.
+An analogy is useful to explain the difference: you can get a burger and fries at a fast food place, or enjoy a well-prepared meal of fresh ingredients at a quality restaurant.
+You'll save a bit of money at the fast food place, but you may not be happy with the long-term effects of regular meals there.